 To view, download or print a publication below, click on the appropriate image, and the corresponding pdf file will open.

 Asset management is a well-established concept in infrastructure, utilities, and heavy industry.
-Asset management activities in these sectors have produced a sound set of business processes and procedures, educational programs, products, and services that can be translated to the commercial real estate sector.
-The development of a broad international standard will further enhance the tools and services available to all sectors.
-Furthermore, the ISO management systems approach provides a solid foundation for asset management, whether or not an organization decides to register under an ISO Standard.
-Accordingly, asset management is a permanent organizational function, which requires a life-cycle view of physical assets as well as a strategic perspective.
-Because most of an organization's energy use and environmental impacts flow through its physical assets, asset management also provides an ideal framework for addressing these issues, along with increasingly important security concerns.
+Activities in these sectors have produced a sound set of business processes and procedures, educational programs, products, and services that can be translated to the commercial real estate sector.
+With the 2014 release of ISO 55000, a new international standard will enhance the tools and services that are widely available for managing organizational assets.
+Effective asset management is a permanent organizational function, which requires a life-cycle view of physical assets and a strategic perspective.
+Because most of an organization's energy use and environmental impact flows through its physical assets, asset management also provides an ideal framework for addressing these matters, along with important security concerns.

 As a suite of process tools, Building Information Modeling (BIM) creates a new level of transparency for project stakeholders.
 It enables waste reduction and improves profitability.
 It allows valuable project information to adhere to project objectives and creates a reporting mechanism for those who need project information.
 Benefits include a planning basis for planners, a go/no-go platform-assessment system for decision makers and a single collection point for all data that a project generates.
 Energy use, LEED compliance, facilities management, project personnel and numerous other goals can be managed effectively through an intelligent application of BIM.
 With a comprehensive Facilities Management (FM) package, one can quickly access project information that once required hours of searching through records.
 If FM involvement occurs early in a project, and its interests are coupled with the best tools on the market, BIM can play an indispensable role in improving the FM process and maximizing a project’s lifetime value.